top of page

 Pork 360 Certification is a self-regulated industry Quality Assurance system, administrated by the South African Pork Producers’ Organisation (SAPPO)

-A total of 1 750 of our sows are in complete sow group housing.
+Our sows are in sow group housing.
 Here they spend their full gestation period of 16 weeks socialising in groups with other pregnant sows.
 Only a few days before farrowing, they are moved to dedicated farrowing houses, where specific attention is given to the welfare of both the sows and the piglets (sow stall/crate-friendly).

 SAMIC (the South African Meat Industry Company) has been appointed by both Woolworths and Pick n Pay as the auditing company for animal welfare.
 We submit to all these on a voluntary basis, to ensure continuous improvement and quality.